robertsolorzano/Portfolio/README.md

 # Portfolio

-My ever-growing and updating Portfolio.
+My ever-growing and always-updated portfolio is a reflection of my ongoing tech journey.
 <br>
-Please stay tuned for future projects.
+I'll be dropping more cool projects in the future, so stay tuned!

 ## Link